 Start sewing a couple of inches away from your corner.
 You are going to be sewing on the very edge of your piping again.

 Just take your time with your stitching as you want to be as close as you can to your piping cord without stitching into it.

 Stitch all the way around your project and stop about 8cm - 10cm (3" - 4") before your starting point, this is going to be your turnout point.

 When you're finished sewing, cut the bulk out of your corners and around the edges of your project.
 This will ensure that the corners and edges all lay flat.

 Finally you turn your project through the small gap you've left in your stitching.
 The best way is to pull your fabric from the corners out.

 Once this has been turned through, give your project a good press, cut off any straggler threads and either slip stitch or hand stitch your project closed.

 We hope this has been helpful.
-We have more appliqué and sewing tutorials available on our website:
+We have more appliqué and sewing tutorials available on our blog.

 We also have a wonderful online sewing community you can join to learn from, be inspired by and create with on Facebook: Sweet Pea Facebook Group

-Be inspired to create by the projects posted on our Sew Sweet Pea Pinterest Boards.
+Be inspired to create by the projects posted on our Sweet Pea Pinterest Boards.